supercollider/supercollider/README_LINUX.md

 -----------------------------------

-- **Missing Dependencies**: If you encounter errors related to missing packages or libraries, ensure all build requirements are according to the "Build Requirements" section.
-Some Linux distributions may have package names that are different from those listed, so you may need to search for the correct package names for your specific distribution.
-If you need clarification on what's missing, consult the error messages provided by the build process, which typically indicate what was not found.
+- **Missing Dependencies**: If you encounter errors related to missing packages or libraries, ensure all build requirements are installed – see "Build Requirements" section.
+Some Linux distributions may have package names that are different from those listed, so you may need to search for the correct package names for your distribution.
+If you need clarification on what's missing, consult the error messages provided by the build process.

 - **Qt Version Issues**: If you're facing problems with Qt, especially on older Linux distributions, ensure you're using Qt 5.7 or later.
-See the [Installing Qt for SuperCollider](#installing-qt-for-supercollider) section for instructions on installing or updating Qt.
+See the [Installing Qt for SuperCollider](#installing-qt-for-supercollider) section for instructions on installing Qt.

 Building a Debian package